Saudi Ladies International: History

 The inaugural tournament was first played in Saudi Arabia at Royal Greens Golf & Country Club in King Abdullah Economic City by the Red Sea.
 It was the penultimate regular LET event of the 2020 season and marked the first time professional lady golfers played competitively in the country.
 It was followed the week after by the Saudi Ladies Team International, a team event that would later evolve into the Aramco Team Series.

 For the 2023 tournament, the prize money increased from $1 million to $5 million, giving parity with the men's Saudi International for the first time.

 In 2024, for its fifth installment, the tournament moved to the Riyadh Golf Club in Riyadh.

-For 2025, the format was changed to that of the Aramco Team Series.
+Before reverting in 2026, for 2025, the format was changed to that of the Aramco Team Series.
 The tournament was reduced to 54 holes and $0.5 million of the purse was allocated to a team event over the first two days.
 The 112-player field was made up of 62 LET players, 42 players from the top-300 in the Women's World Golf Rankings, and eight tournament invitations.